Russo-Turkish War (1806–1812): 2nd Phase (1809–1810)

 At this point the war might have ended, if it were not for the Peace of Tilsit.
 The Russian Emperor, constrained by Napoleon to sign an armistice with the Turks, used the time of peace to transfer more Russian soldiers from Prussia to Bessarabia.
-After the southern army was augmented to 80,000 and the hostilities were resumed, the 76-year-old commander-in-chief Prozorovsky made little progress in more than a year.
-In August 1809 he was eventually succeeded by Prince Bagration, who promptly crossed the Danube and overran Dobruja.
-Bagration proceeded to lay siege to Silistra but, on hearing that the 50,000-strong Turkish army approached the city, deemed it wise to evacuate Dobruja and retreat to Bessarabia.
+After the southern army was augmented to 80,000 and the hostilities were resumed, the 76-year-old commander-in-chief Alexander Prozorovsky made little progress in more than a year.
+They defeated the Turkish forces of the notorious Bosniak-Aga at Frasin, repelling all attacks and putting the Ottomans to flight.